 Flexibility involves seeing yourself as a reed that is able and willing to adapt to changing circumstances around you.
 Whether this means moving countries, changing industries, retraining or repositioning your skill set, flexibility is the key to maintaining momentum.

 Resilience is the counterpoint to flexibility.
 It’s the inner voice saying that you are more than your current circumstance.
 It is the push that motivates you to get out there, do outstanding work, then get up the next day and do it all over again.
-Resilience is the ability to see rejection as feedback and to treat it as such, knowing that you will continue to grow and learn in your career if you just refuse to give up.Posted almost 4 years ago
+Resilience is the ability to see rejection as feedback and to treat it as such, knowing that you will continue to grow and learn in your career if you just refuse to give up.Posted over 4 years ago